onflapp/gs-webbrowser/README.md

 ### Future Direction

 Although the browser is fully functional as of today, it still has many rough edges.

-One very annoying thing is that it fails to capture the Chrome window on start up sometimes.
-This is not a big problem as you can simply close the window and create new one, but it is annoying.

 Improve how downloads are handled.
 As this functionality is not exposed by the Chrome extension API in any meaning way, I had to "hack" around it.
 I'll have to find a better way.